Netests/netests/docs/netests_cli.md

 It is possible to get informations only from one, or more devices.
 To realize it, there is a **working base**.
 If you would like get OSPF informations, Netests CLI will get them on all hosts that are in this working based.

-> It seems that some hosts can be in your inventory but not in your working based !
+> That means that some hosts can be in your inventory but not in your working based !

 An example of the usefulness is that if there is a problem on two hosts, it is possibe to `select` these two hosts and `get` or `compare` datas only for these two in an interactive mode.